A Pre-training Framework for Relational Data with Information-theoretic Principles: Abstract

 \section{Abstract}

 Relational databases underpin critical infrastructure across a wide range of domains, yet the design of generalizable pre-training strategies for learning from relational databases remains an open challenge due to task heterogeneity.
-Specifically, there exist infinitely many possible downstream tasks, as tasks are defined based on relational schema graphs, temporal dependencies, and SQL-defined label logics.
+Specifically, there exist many possible downstream tasks, as tasks are defined based on relational schema graphs, temporal dependencies, and SQL-defined label logics.
 An effective pre-training framework is desired to take these factors into account in order to obtain task-aware representations.
 By incorporating knowledge of the underlying distribution that drives label generation, downstream tasks can benefit from relevant side-channel information.
 To bridge this gap, we introduce Task Vector Estimation (TVE), a novel pre-training framework that constructs predictive supervisory signals via set-based aggregation over schema traversal graphs, explicitly modeling next-window relational dynamics.
 We formalize our approach through an information-theoretic lens, demonstrating that task-informed representations retain more relevant signals than those obtained without task priors.
 Extensive experiments on the RelBench benchmark show that TVE consistently outperforms traditional pre-training baselines.
 Our findings advocate for pre-training objectives that encode task heterogeneity and temporal structure as design principles for predictive modeling on relational databases.
+Our code is publicly available at \href{https://github.com/quang-truong/task-vector-estimation}{\texttt{https://github.com/quang-truong/task-vector-estimation}}.